OriginProtocol/origin-squid/README.md

 - [ ] Notify in #defi-data if important
 - [ ] Hibernate previous version(s)
 - [ ] Delete old versions (keep recently hibernated version as a backup)

-If a version has issues in deployment, fix it in the branch and later *cherry-pick* those fixes back to `main`.

 ## Env Options